jeffbmartinez/howto/unixcli.md

 _egrep, fgrep, zgrep, zegrep, zfgrep_

-Please see `man grep` for details, but here's a rundown of grep's family of commands:
+Please see `man grep` for details, but here's a run down of grep's family of commands:

 `egrep`: "extended grep". grep itself is fairly limited in the subset of regular expression syntax it supports. `egrep` supports a few more features of regular expressions you might be used to in a full-on programming language.